HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective temperature: Introduction

-This article is published in association with another study that focuses on the distances and Galactic distribution of HdC, EHe, and DYPer type stars \citep{Tiss2023b}.
-Here, the main objective is to analyse the intrinsic velocity variability of these stars and provide a list of heliocentric RVs and associated errors for those not published in Gaia DR3 (discussion in Sect.~\ref{sec_rv}).
-In Section~\ref{sec_RVamp_dust_temperature}, we present our observations on the evolution of the total RV amplitude and the dust production rate with HdC stars temperature class.
+This article is published in association with another study that focuses on the distances, kinematics, and Galactic distribution of HdC, EHe, and DYPer type stars \citep{Tiss2023b}.
+Here, the main objective is to analyse the intrinsic velocity variability of these stars (discussion in Sect.~\ref{sec_rv}).
+In Section~\ref{sec_RVamp_dust_temperature}, we present our observations on the evolution of the total RV amplitude and the dust production rate with the temperature class of HdC stars.
 Finally, we summarise and discuss our results in Section~\ref{sec_concl}.